achmadrozie/book_recommendation-recreate-/README.md

 In here I would like to share Collaborative Book Recommendation System

-A case that proposed a reader with new book that the genre probably interest
+A case that proposed a reader with new book that the genre is similar and business user probably interest